How to Say 43 in Spanish | Cardinal and Ordinal Numbers Expl

 (This is the 43rd chapter of the novel.)

-Tips for Learning Spanish Numbers
+Pronunciation Guide for Spanish Numbers